JessieLDR/data-parsing/README.md

 > The intertie zone market values will be blank if they equal the Ontario zone values.

 There are blank rows in these reports.
-Please use the Ontario zone value for NULLs
+Please use the Ontario zone value for missing data points.

 ## The Project